 What We’re Doing

-- Publishing a new trail map for the Houghton College trails
+- Published a new trail map for the Houghton trail system

-- Oversaw the completion of a 2.6 megawatt solar system (the largest on a college campus in NY State), which will provide half the college's electricity needs and save $100,000 per year.
+- Oversaw the completion of a 2.6 megawatt solar system, which provides 35% of the college's electricity needs and saves $80,000 per year.

-- Installed low-flow showerheads in the residence halls, saving the college $5,000 and conserving more than 1 million gallons of water per year.
+- Installed low-flow aerators and showerheads across campus, saving the college $17,000 in 2017-18 and reducing water use by more than 1 million gallons.